-Noted contemporary works include the role of Greenhorn in Jake Heggie’s Moby Dick in his San Diego Opera début.
-The Grammy Award winning Opera Elmer Gantry in the role of Frank Shallard in Florentine Opera’s most recent production; Michigan Opera Theatre’s world première of Margaret Garner as George Hancock; New York City Opera’s productions of Mother of Us All and Central Park; the role of Sam in Susannah with L’opera de Montreal; and the role of Sam in Street Scene with Portland Opera where he returned to sing the title role of Candide.
+Noted contemporary works include the role of Greenhorn in Jake Heggie’s Moby Dick in his San Diego Opera début, the Grammy Award winning opera Elmer Gantry in the role of Frank Shallard in Florentine Opera’s recent production and Michigan Opera Theatre’s world première of Margaret Garner as George Hancock.
+Years previous of those ground breaking opera’s, Mr. Boyd was heard in New York City Opera’s productions of Mother of Us All and Central Park; the role of Sam in Susannah with L’opera de Montreal; and the role of Sam in Street Scene with Portland Opera where he returned to sing the title role of Candide.
 Composer Lee Hoiby personally chose Mr. Boyd to create the role of Romeo in his opera Romeo and Juliet, subsequently Mr. Boyd had the honor of performing selections of it at the Opera America convention in Vancouver, as well as with New York City Opera, Stamford Symphony in Connecticut, and the National Symphony at the Kennedy Center.
 The full work has yet to be produced.